Neurodiversity - ADHD/ASD/AuDHD Coaching

 Sessions offer a grounded and non-judgmental space to make sense of your inner world, cultivate self-compassion, and take practical steps towards a life that feels more manageable, authentic, and fulfilling.

-Whether you’re newly diagnosed or have been navigating life as a neurodivergent person for many years, therapeutic coaching can offer meaningful support and space for growth, healing, and self-discovery.
+Whether you’re newly diagnosed or have been navigating life as a neurodivergent person for many years, specialist coaching can offer meaningful support and space for growth, healing, and self-discovery.

 If any of this resonates please get in touch.

-I am diagnosed with ADHD (Inattentive type), have three siblings also diagnosed with ADHD and other family members with ASD.
+I am formally diagnosed with ADHD (Inattentive type), likely AuDHD, have three siblings also diagnosed with ADHD and have other family members with ASD.
+I previously worked in a special needs school with children with varying special needs such as ASD, ADHD, Tourette's Syndrome etc.